juergenweb/FrontendForms/README.md

 6. Multi-language
 7. Option to send emails using HTML email templates within the WireMail class by using custom methods and properties added to the WireMail class (supports also using these custom methods and properties via PostmarkApp, WireMailPHPMailer and WireMailSMTP)
 8. Ajax support for form submission
 9. Contains an optional additonal module (FrontendForms Manager) for installation to provide an userfriendly UI for the SIMPLE QUESTION CAPTCHA
+10. Support for inputfield dependencies (show/hide fields depending on values of other fields)

 ## Requirements
 * PHP>=8.0.0